le0nAg/le0nAg.github.io/_posts/2025-05-05-binary-search-and-sqli.md

     $conn->close();
 ```

-or a python-flask like the following one:
+or Python Flask code like the following:

 ```python
     from flask import Flask, request